hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 is set.
 - There are multiple ways of handling control hazards and data dependencies when timing involves.
 You can follow discussion sessions for suggested ways.
 However, the suggestions might not be the optimal ways.
-It is encouraged to discuss about dealing with timing in the pipeline with your peers/TAs/instructor.
+You are encouraged to discuss about dealing with timing in the pipeline with your peers/TAs/instructor.
 You do have to write the code yourself, however.
 - There's no guarantee in terms of memory request latency when there is a cache miss.